 Matthew C. Nisbet, Ph.D. is Professor of Communication, Public Policy, and Urban Affairs at Northeastern University, where he also serves as an affiliate researcher at the Global Resilience Institute.
 He is Editor-in-Chief of the journal Environmental Communication; a Senior Editor at ORE Climate Science; and a consulting communication researcher to the AAAS Dialogue on Science, Ethics, and Religion.
-At Northeastern, he teaches courses in political communication and strategic communication.
-Nisbet holds a Ph.D. and M.S. in Communication from Cornell University and a BA in Government from Dartmouth College.

 Among awards and recognition, he has been a Visiting Shorenstein Fellow at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, and a Google Science Communication Fellow.
 Nisbet serves on the editorial boards for Public Understanding of Science and the International Journal of Press/Politics, and on the Board of Directors for the International Environmental Communication Association.
 He is an affiliated researcher with the Climate Change Institute at the University of Maine and the Center for Climate Change Communication at George Mason University.

 The editors at the journal Nature have recommended Nisbet’s research as “essential reading for anyone with a passing interest in the climate change debate,” and the New Republic highlighted his work as a “fascinating dissection of the shortcomings of climate activism.”
 According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature nearly 3,000 times, and according to Google Scholar more than 9,000 times.
 In terms of scholarly impact, these metrics rank him among the most influential communication researchers of his generation.